RonMordoch/postpc-2021-ex10/README.md

 ## App flow
-Upon the first launch, the app loads a fragment which requests the user's username and enables the button when the input is correct:
+When the user first launches the app, it loads a fragment which requests the user's username and enables the button when the input is correct:

 <img src="screenshots/step_1_a.png" width="50%" height="50%">
 <img src="screenshots/step_1_b.png" width="50%" height="50%">

-Upon click, we show a circular progress indicator until we have received the token from the server:
+Upon click on the button,the app shows a circular progress indicator until the token response from the server was received:
 <img src="screenshots/step_1_c.png" width="50%" height="50%">

-When we have our token, we navigate forward to a fragment which displays the user's info.
+Once the token arrived, the app navigates forward to a fragment which displays the user's info.
-If the app was already launched in the past, we have a saved token in SharedPreferences and we will navigate directly into this fragment upon launch.
+If the app was already launched in the past, it has a saved token in SharedPreferences and will navigate directly into this fragment upon subsequent launches.

 <img src="screenshots/step_2_a.png" width="50%" height="50%">

-If user click on the edit button, we navigate to a fragment which enables him to edit his current "pretty_name" and image:
+If the user clicks on the edit button, the app navigates to a fragment which enables him to edit his current "pretty_name" and image:

 <img src="screenshots/step_3_a.png" width="50%" height="50%"> <img src="screenshots/step_3_b.png" width="50%" height="50%">

-Upon successful edit and POST to the server, we navigate back to the previous fragment, now showing the most updated information:
+Upon successful edit and POST to the server, the app navigates back to the previous fragment, which is now showing the most updated information:

 <img src="screenshots/step_3_c.png" width="50%" height="50%">